BenLeong0/bitter/README.md

   - [ ] Follower list
   - [ ] Edit button on own profile
 - [x] Same side bars
+- [ ] Message if no tweets found
+  - For each list

 ### Settings